Art can make you see the world in a different way – it can give you something better or worse – the important thing is that it gives you something.

 other worlds.
 Recreating them in a modern medium and setting is a way to make

-Q. Your pieces feature exceptionally bright colours – sometimes even glitter, what is your goal in this juxtaposition between classical images and modern elements?
+Q. Your pieces feature exceptionally bright colors – sometimes even glitter, what is your goal in this juxtaposition between classical images and modern elements?

-A. Using these colours on classical sculptures represents the importance of seeing the world in colour - that is, appreciating every shade of colour that life gives us.
-Colour has a big impact on our mood, so if we have the possibility to use different colours it would be foolish to waste them.
+A. Using these colors on classical sculptures represents the importance of seeing the world in color - that is, appreciating every shade of color that life gives us.
+Colour has a big impact on our mood, so if we have the possibility to use different colors it would be foolish to waste them.

 Q. What would you like your work to evoke in the viewer?

 A. First and foremost, I would like my work to evoke the love that I feel in creating these sculptures.
 I'd like it to convey joy and happiness, but I also aim to employ the therapeutic effects of shape and color.
 If you see an object that gives you a positive feeling, you yourself will feel good as a result.